Economy of Cuba: History

-Before the Revolution
+Colonial and Republican period (1870–1959)

 Although Cuba belonged to the high-income countries of Latin America since the 1870s, income inequality was high, accompanied by capital outflows to foreign investors.
 The country's economy had grown rapidly in the early part of the century, fueled by the sale of sugar to the United States.

-Before the Cuban Revolution, in 1958, Cuba had a per-capita GDP of $2,363, which placed it in the middle of Latin American countries.
+Before the Cuban Revolution, in 1958, Cuba had a per-capita GDP of $2,363, which placed it in the middle of Latin American countries at the time.
 According to the UN, between 1950 and 1955, Cuba had a life expectancy of 59.4 years, which placed it in 56th place in the global ranking.

 Its proximity to the United States made it a familiar holiday destination for wealthy Americans.
 Their visits for gambling, horse racing, and golfing made tourism an important economic sector.
 Tourism magazine Cabaret Quarterly described Havana as "a mistress of pleasure, the lush and opulent goddess of delights".
 Cuban dictator Fulgencio Batista had plans to line the Malecon, Havana's famous walkway by the water, with hotels and casinos to attract even more tourists.
-Today Hotel Havana Riviera is the only hotel built before the revolutionary government took control.
+The country was highly dependent on its sugar production.

-Cuban Revolution
+In the late 1950s, Cuba's oil sector was controlled by three large international oil companies: Standard Oil of New Jersey (Esso), Texaco, and Royal Dutch Shell.